kdubkdub/kdub_webmap_lab03/README.md

     U.S. County Boundary Shapefile: Downloaded from the U.S. Census Bureau.

 Credit & Acknowledgment:
 The COVID-19 case/death data and population data used in this project were processed to suit the purpose of this lab.
 Credit goes to The New York Times for providing the COVID-19 data and the U.S. Census Bureau for the county boundary shapefile.
-Special thanks to [Instructor Name] for guidance and support throughout the project.

-For more information and updates, please visit the GitHub repository: Link to Repository
+For more information and updates, please visit the GitHub repository:  https://github.com/kdubkdub/kdub_webmap_lab03

 Please feel free to reach out with any questions or feedback.
 Thank you for your interest in the US COVID-19 Mapping Project!